flowcore-io/luttaka-open/README.md

 > Production can be created with `yarn flowcore:prod`
 > The command that is run under the hood for dev is `flowcore create -f flowcore.yaml -f flowcore.local.yaml`

+## Setup Stripe CLI

+Follow this [Link](https://docs.stripe.com/stripe-cli), To setup Stripe CLI on your machine.
+So you can easily interact with Stripe Webhooks

 ---

 ## Node Version Requirement